DaHaiz/ngFlowchart/README.md

 * `gulp test` Will run our test via karma in PhantomJs, Chrome, Firefox and IE

 ## Browser Support
-angular-flowchart supports Chrome, Firefox, Opera, IE10+.
+ngFlowchart supports Chrome, Firefox, Opera, IE10+.
 Safari is not supported.
 PRs to expand support are welcome.

 Right now it is only possible to have one canvas per site, this may changes in future.